 I drug my toggle two slides over.
 I wanted to keep the sky somewhat cloudy, but create a brighter contrast between the mountain and the sky.
 My photo ended up looking like this:

 As you can see from the before and after picture, the sky has brightened up just a little bit and there is more of a contrast between the mountain and the cloudy sky.

 The final step to completing your picture is adjusting the Fill Light.
-The Fill Light is like adding a flash when you shoot the photo.
+The Fill Light in Photoshop is like adding a flash when you shoot the photo.
 For this tool, once again you drag the toggle back and forth to adjust the photo to what you think looks best.
 Here is my photo before I adjusted the Fill Light:

 You can see that the trees in this photo look very dark.
 I wanted to brighten the trees up so I moved the toggle a few slides over to brighten up the trees and the rest of the picture.
 This is what my photo turned out to look like:

 As you can see the trees became a brighter shade of green while the mountain still maintained a darker color.
 These are just three simple tools you can use when you are editing your next photo to make your picture look that much better!
-Editing your white balance, contrast, and fill light can go a long way to make your photos stand out.
+Editing your white balance, contrast, and fill light in Photoshop Express can go a long way to make your photos stand out.
 This is great to use on your photos of your kids too.
 Not just for landscapes.
 So, when you are ready to turn your gems into canvas prints or if you need help with making these new masterpieces into a wall collage feel free to give us a shout.
 We love helping people out with their design and photo ideas.